D&RGW PIN-CONNECTED DECK TRUSS IN 1:48 O-SCALE. (On3, On30) RETIRED

-A nice deck truss is my current model.
-The D&RGW had replaced an old wood deck span at the entrance to the Black Canyon near the town of Cimarron
+A nice deck truss was my second model.
+The D&RGW had replaced an old wood deck span at the entrance to the Black Canyon near the town of

-in 1891.
+Cimarron in 1891.
 It is yet another recycled bridge from the D&RG mainline, as were the missing connecting girder spans.
-The span is a bit under 120' long.
+The span is a bit under 120'

+long.
 There is another span just like this one.
 The "High Bridge" over the Animas River near Tacoma, CO is the twin transplant from the D&RG.
-It is still in use
+It is still

-on the old Silverton branch.
-However, it has suffered from a disfiguring but necessary strengthening to support the big Durango & Silverton Narrow
+in use on the old Silverton branch.
+However, it has suffered from a disfiguring but necessary strengthening to support the big Durango & Silverton

 The bridge kit comes with all the parts for the superstructure, you supply the track and piers.